hdoro/gororobas/README.md

   - Commit history, visualized
   - numbers: X hours of stream, Y commits, Z days
 - [ ] Image hotspotting and cropping
+- [ ] Shadow routes for vegetable page (open in dialog if in vegetables grid)

 ### Notes